mohamedissack/Gallery-application-/README.md

 # #Live Link
 Click to visit the webite

-View different photos that interest them Click a single image to expand it and view the details of that photo Search for different categories
+View different photos that interest them Click a single image to expand it and view the details of that photo Search for different categories View photos based on the location they were taken.